 "Chris [Rock] wanted to hire black writers on the show, and the head writer was black.
 But what he cared about the most was making it funny.
-He loved Woody Allen, surreal humor, and he wanted to bring that to a black audience," Tucker says.
+He loved Woody Allen, surreal humor, and he wanted to bring that to a black audience," Tucker explains.
 "Mostly he said, 'Don't try to write black, just write it funny and it will be black because I'm doing it.'
 That was a good lesson for me early on."

 Little did Tucker know that this job was the first step in his becoming known as a white guy who could write for black comedians.
 The irony isn't lost on him.

 "I came from Brandermill, suburban Richmond, so it wasn't like I had a lot of black culture around me," he says.
-"It was just watching it from the periphery and I was a fan [of hip-hop culture].
+"It was just watching it from the periphery and I was a fan [of hip-hop].
 It was more about making things funny and not being scared of black culture than it was being a part of it."

 In the late '90s, he also married his girlfriend, Rachael Knott, from North Carolina.
 They now have two little girls, and Rachael works as a strategist and marketer for a bond rating company, he says the "complete opposite of what I do."

 After Rock ended his show, Tucker stayed busy writing several sitcom pilots for shows with largely black casts.
 He moved to L.A. to work for "Mad TV" in 2001, but missed his wife back in New York and thought the "Mad" writers didn't have enough say in the final product.
 He returned a year later to New York and took a job on the ill-fated "Tough Crowd With Colin Quinn."
-The show, which was very open and frank about racial issues, was canceled after poor ratings.
+That show, which was very open and frank about racial issues, was canceled after poor ratings.